September 10, 2020 Update

 February 25, 2020 Update

 The February 25 update from the Hawaii Department of Health (DOH) states that there are still no confirmed cases of the coronavirus (COVID-19) in Hawaii.
 There are several persons that are self-monitoring with supervision from the DOH.
 Foreign nationals that have visited China within the last 14 days are not being granted entry into the U.S. The DOH recommends beginning preparations now for the risk of the spread of the disease.
 Recommended preparations include making a family plan, preparing a 14-day emergency kit, setting aside a three month supply of any needed medication, and preparing any supplies for pets.
 For this and more information, read more on the Department of Health website.

-This includes individuals either working or enrolled on campus during summer break.
+This includes individuals either working or enrolled on campus during fall semester.